rtlewis88/rtl88-Themes/README.md

 Close the dconf-editor and logout/login.

-Enjoy your new Enchanted sounds!
+Enjoy your new Enchanted sounds